Community showcased undiscovered Croydon for Heritage Festival 2016.

-The fourth Croydon Heritage Festival took place from Saturday 18 June until Sunday 26 June, this year’s festival is themed ‘Undiscovered Croydon’ which took people on a journey of discovery and exploration around Croydon revealling its iconic locations and residents, little known-facts and best kept secrets of the area.
+The fourth Croydon Heritage Festival took place from Saturday 18 June until Sunday 26 June, with the theme ‘Undiscovered Croydon’ which took people on a journey of discovery and exploration around Croydon revealling its iconic locations and residents, little known-facts and best kept secrets of the area.

 The festival, organised by The Whitgift Foundation, kicked off on Saturday 18 June with Croydon Heritage Day in North End where a live stage showcased Croydon’s talented musicians and performers, a host of stalls from local charities and community groups and a range of fun family-orientated activities.